-Increase Kids Physical Activity for Through Playground Zoning?
+Increase Kids Physical Activity Through Playground Zoning?

 It’s a known fact that kids these days are spending less time outside playing and more time with their face plastered in technology—video games, iPads, iPhones, etc. There are several organizations that are trying to get kids to be more active through play (such as the NFL’s Play 60 program), whether it be after school programs, recreational sports leagues, and now the idea of zoning school playgrounds.
 Unfortunately, we have a long way to go in achieving “success” when it comes to kids physical activity.